 This episode features an interview with Doug Beech of Scholarship Strategy covering everything you want to know about scholarships.

 Doug Beech is the CEO and co-founder of Scholarship Strategy, along with his twin brother Terry.
 He realized the huge benefits that scholarships brought him, and started sharing application strategies with his friends, from whom he witnessed massive results and success.
-He noticed that the scholarship money is only a part of the benefits, and that scholarship winners have an easier time getting into top tier university programs such as law school or medical school.
+He noticed that the scholarship money is only a part of the benefits, and those scholarship winners have an easier time getting into top tier university programs such as law school or medical school.
 They learn to distinguish themselves in a competitive environment and reap the rewards throughout their entire lives.

 It became Doug’s passion to convince students to become scholarship applicants and to help them turn from applicants into big-time winners.
 He, along with his brother, have shared the strategies associated with the scholarship application process, and have been asked by secondary institutions to deliver multiple seminars hosted in large auditoriums.
 Doug used these seminars to convey his message to hundreds of students at a time, explaining how he found his success through scholarships and how they can too.
 Doug made it his mission to help these students fund their education and achieve success, and with his guidance, over 35,000 students have won millions of dollars in scholarships.